Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: ensemble asteroseismology

 Figure~\ref{fig:mc_ids} shows an amplitude ratio diagram similar to Fig.~\ref{fig:multicolor} colour-coded by the determined mode degree.
 The distribution of mode degrees follows the expected distributions with $l=2$ modes in the top right (orange) at the highest amplitude ratios.
 Stars with $l=1$ as their primary mode degree are located in the central part (blue) and radial modes $l=0$ in the lower left (green).

 When going into details, we find a complicated pattern with several overlapping regions.
-Due to the three dimensionality of the distributions these overlap regions create fuzzy borders in the two dimensional projection in Fig.~\ref{fig:mc_ids}.
-Stars to which our algorithm assigned low probabilities in the mode identification belong to the overlapping regions between the different degrees.
-An interesting feature is the concentration of $l=2$ modes near $A_\mathrm{RP}/A_\mathrm{BP}\approx1$ and $A_\mathrm{T}/A_\mathrm{BP}\approx0.5$ which is clearly separated from the main population at the top.
-Similarly, the group of high probability $l=1$ modes at the bottom of Fig.~\ref{fig:mc_ids} is disjoint from the main $l=1$ population.
-These two regions create the bimodalities in the $A_\mathrm{T}/A_\mathrm{BP}$ amplitude ratios in Fig.~\ref{fig:violin_mc}.
-From our TESS data, we find for some of these stars obvious multiplets in which the \emph{Gaia} observed frequency (and often main TESS frequency) is not the central frequency.
-Hence, the multi-colour photometry also carries information on the azimuthal order $m$.
+Due to the three dimensionality of the distributions these overlap regions create fuzzy borders in the two-dimensional projection in Fig.~\ref{fig:mc_ids}.
+Stars to which our algorithm assigned low probabilities in the mode identification belong to the overlapping regions between the different degrees as also seen from the shown contours.
+An interesting feature is the group of high probability $l=1$ modes at the bottom of Fig.~\ref{fig:mc_ids}.
+This region creates the tail in the $A_\mathrm{T}/A_\mathrm{BP}$ amplitude ratios in Fig.~\ref{fig:violin_mc}.
+From the TESS data, we find that some of these stars have multiplets in which the \emph{Gaia} observed frequency (and often also the main TESS frequency) is not the central frequency.
+Indeed, the multi-colour photometry also carries information on the intrinsic mode excitation amplitudes, aside from the mode geometry and inclination angle of the star.
+Our findings illustrate that the mode amplitudes are not equal among the prograde and retrograde components of the same $|m|$ within a multiplet for these heat-driven modes.
+This is in contrast to the case for stochastically excited modes in slowly-rotating low-mass stars, where the amplitudes allow for the derivation of the star's inclination angle.
+Mode visibilities purely based on geometrical arguments are indeed not the only factor that determines the amplitudes (and hence detectability) within a multiplet for $\beta\,$Cep stars, as has been known since long from ground-based photometry.

-When placing the stars with identified modes in the HRD, we find the \bceph{} stars in which the radial mode is the dominant mode to be mainly of lower mass ($\lesssim 15\,M_\sun$) while non-radial pulsators can be observed throughout the whole \bceph{} mass range (cf. Fig.~\ref{fig:HRD_mc}).
-Two stars with radial modes stand out due to their relatively high luminosity and mass.
-Notably, the radial pulsators seem to concentrate in the later half of the main sequence in the overlap region between the \bceph{} and SPB instability strips.
+When placing the stars with identified modes in the HRD, we find that the \bceph{} stars with a dominant radial mode are mainly of lower mass ($\lesssim 15\,M_\sun$).
+The radial pulsators seem to concentrate in the later half of the main sequence in the overlap region between the \bceph{} and SPB instability strips.
+In contrast, non-radial pulsators can be observed throughout the whole \bceph{} mass range (cf. Fig.~\ref{fig:HRD_mc}), although two stars with radial modes stand out due to their relatively high luminosity and mass.